zeha/puppet-solr/REFERENCE.md

 ##### `timeout`

-Data type: `String`
+Data type: `Integer`

 The timeout used for downloading the solr package.

-Default value: '120'
+Default value: 120

 ##### `manage_user`